ImStuBTW/typeboy_and_typepak/typepak/README.md

 ![The TypePak PCB layout.](../images/TypePak-Diagram.png)

 The heart of the TypePak is a XIAO nRF52840 microcontroller.
 It handles all of the Bluetooth communication, the wireless battery charging, and USB connectivity.
-The XIAO "BLE" famously has several pins mouted in the middle of the board on its underside, so the TypePak has several small holes in the PCB to reach the reset, power, and NFC pins.
+The XIAO "BLE" famously has several pins mounted in the middle of the board on its underside, so the TypePak has several small holes in the PCB to reach the reset, power, and NFC pins.

 There's a few additional pieces of hardware mounted onto the board.
 The TypePak features a LS011B7DH03 Sharp Memory Display.
 This is the same module found on the Nice!View keyboard display, but instead leverages karnadii's excellent [sharp_memory_display_breakout](https://github.com/karnadii/sharp_memory_display_breakout) circuit design.
 The microcontroller also takes advantage of a 74HC595 shift register to provide several more output pins.
 All of this is powered by a 401020 LiPo battery.